Eldalie/DataViz/ProcessBook.md

 Because there have been so many genres of rock since the 50s, we decided to focus our attention toward those following ones:

        - pop rock
        - blues-rock
        - indie rock
        - post rock
        - psychedelic rock
        - rock 'n roll
        - alternative rock
        - glam rock
        - soft rock

 They cover all eras of rock pretty well and are the most popular and well known subgenre of rock.
+A main giveaway about the treatment of the data is that there are a lot of missing features in the dataset which make the filtering very selective.

 ## Exploratory data analysis: What viz have you used to gain insights on the data?

+For exploratory visualization, we used python to plot some graphs to gain more insights on the dataset.
+The first key information to follow is the distribution of songs by time.
+This gives a good indicator of the number of songs in the dataset for each year.
+It shows that most of the songs in the dataset are quite recent (last decade and a half).
+Even so, still a great number of songs are present in the dataset ranging from the 50s to the early 2000s.

 ![year](https://raw.githubusercontent.com/GandalfAtEpfl/DataViz/master/imgs_processbook/release_year_distribution.png)

+There was also a deep interest in the hotness of the song at the begining of the project, which led us to visualize its ditribution for a range of hotness

 ![hotness](https://raw.githubusercontent.com/GandalfAtEpfl/DataViz/master/imgs_processbook/song_hotttnesss_distribution.png)

+We also used a python package called folium to buid a map to have a quick overview of the distribution of songs in the world, to verify that the artist locations are coherent.
+(For example Vanessa Paradis in France).

 # Design